patelkeyuri2012/Web-Technology/README.md

 - For Run this project you must be need Tomcat server v10.1 and JDK 11 or later
 - For start Tomcat server : double click on C:\Tomcat 10.1\bin\startup.bat file
 - Download this zip file
-- Import project in eclipse
+- Import project in eclipse,
   - Click on File menu
   - Select import project
   - Click on Projects from Folder or Archive